7 DAYS IN CORNWALL

 Day 4 – Hike to St. Ives

-Day 5 – Check-out hotel, Visit to St. Michael’s Mount, travel to Truro (1 night in Truro)
+Day 5 – Check-out of hotel, Visit to St. Michael’s Mount, travel to Truro (1 night in Truro)

 Day 6 – Travel onwards to Wadebridge, Visit Royal Cornwall Show, (1 night in Wadebridge)